-Ministers set for Brexit powers summit
+Still no deal after Brexit powers talks

 Scottish Conservative MSPs have also argued that the current deal is based upon the current devolution settlement, which leaves room for Westminster to overrule Holyrood in extreme situations.

-However Scottish Labour and the Liberal Democrats have said that they would not back the amendments currently on offer from UK minsters, arguing there are "knots in the bill that need to be untied".
+However Scottish Labour and the Liberal Democrats have said that they would not back the deal currently on offer from UK minsters, arguing there are "knots in the bill that need to be untied".

 Mr Russell also told a committee of MPs on Monday of a "substantial lack of trust on both sides" of the row.